ArpitSaraswat1997/ikea_clone/README.md

-# <span style="color:red"> Cloning of [Zoomcar](https://www.zoomcar.com/) WEBSITE -(Learning Purpose)</span>
+# <span style="color:red"> Cloning of [Ikea](https://www.ikea.com/us/en/) WEBSITE -(Learning Purpose)</span>

 # <span style="color:red"> Welcome Here!</span>

 Hello Readers,<br>
 It was during the final week which is depicted as the construct week.
-We have done this project with group of 5 members and build the clone of a very popular E-Commerce Car Self Drive Booking Website in the India for “Self Drive For Self Driven”, “Zoom Car” for Learning Purpose<br> This Project is our construct week project in Unit-6 and we give a name to our project called Zoomcar Project.<br> I hope you will enjoy the reading….
+We have done this project with group of 4 members and build the clone of a very popular E-Commerce  Website in the India for “Home Appliances and home furnitiure”, “Ikea.com” for Learning Purpose<br> This Project is our construct week project in Unit-6 and we give a name to our project called Ikea Clone Project.<br> I hope you will enjoy the reading….

 # <span style="color:red"> About Website: </span>

- [Zoomcar](zoomcar-letsgo-boom.netlify.app) Zoomcar, is an Indian self-drive car rental company, headquartered in Bangalore, India.
-The company was founded in 2013 by David Back and Greg Moran.
-It currently operates in 34+ cities.
- Self-drive cars from Zoomcar have given customers more control, privacy, and freedom.
-Book a self-drive car in any city you visit with the Zoomcar app on your phone and feel at home wherever you go.
+ [Zoomcar](https://my-app-tau-neon.vercel.app/) IKEA, home furnishings retailer that was the world’s largest seller of furniture in the early 21st century, operating more than 300 stores around the world.
+IKEA specializes in low-priced goods, sold whenever possible in compact “flat-pack” form for in-home assembly by the customer.
+IKEA was founded (1943) in Sweden and still flaunts its origins—store exteriors are decorated in the colours of the Swedish flag (blue and yellow), in-store restaurants serve Swedish food, and the company’s products carry Swedish names—but its headquarters are now in the Netherlands.

 # <span style="color:red"> Tech Stack Used: </span>